ubccr/coldfront/coldfront/plugins/ldap_user_search/README.md

 ColdFront provides an API to define additional user search classes for extending the default search functionality.
-This app implements a LDAPUserSearch class in utils.py which performs the LDAP search.
-This class is then registered with ColdFront by setting "ADDITIONAL\_USER\_SEARCH\_CLASSES" in local\_settings.py.
+This app implements a LDAPUserSearch class in `utils.py` which performs the LDAP search.
+This class is then registered with ColdFront by setting `ADDITIONAL_USER_SEARCH_CLASSES` in `config/plugins/ldap_user_search.py`

 ## Requirements